 K. Tisianina Lomawaima and Teresa L. McCarty

+Hi Melody,

+You have given a nice overall comparison of these two pieces, and they complement each other well.
+I have put in a couple of notes below where some details could help backup your statements for readers. \

+It is interesting to think how technology could be used to help sustain heritage language skills for immigrant students- there are many heritage language programs in the US, but I wonder if any are using new technologies to connect learners to heritage language speaking youth in other countries.
+Just a thought of how this might potentially tie to your main area of interest.

+Grade: A

 Part 1: Situating the Research

-In reviewing these two reading I want to examine three issues: 1) the loss of language in different setting, 2) the revitalization of language in some cultures and 3) some ideas for educators to consider to make English learning less subtractive when it is taught as a second language.
+In reviewing these two readings, I want to examine three issues: 1) the loss of language in different setting, 2) the revitalization of language in some cultures and 3) some ideas for educators to consider to make English learning less subtractive when it is taught as a second language.
 Both of these readings discuss loss of language among groups of individuals from different cultures.
 It is pointed out that among today’s immigrants the learning of English is a subtractive process (Lambert, 1977), this also appears to be true among the Native American people.

 Currently, Native American languages are experiencing a rapid and drastic decline.
 Of the 300 original indigenous languages only 210 are still being spoken.
-This rate of loss is predicted to increase in the next 60 years with up to 84% of the Native American languages having no new speakers (Krass, 1998).
+This rate of loss is predicted to increase in the next 60 years with up to 84% of the Native American languages having no new speakers (Krauss, 1998).
 There are many reason cited for the loss of the Native American languages.
 Could one of the reasons be related to the learning of English as a subtractive process?
+Here you would want to explain what you mean by “subtractive process”- and the various claims around that-

 There are some communities that are taking steps to resolve the loss of their language and culture.
 The Hawaiian-language immersion program has been proven to be one of the most successful stories in helping to reclaim and restore a tribal language and culture.
 This program does not focus on academic achievement, but emphasized creating an environment much like the earlier generations, where the Hawaiian language and culture were developed.
 The Native speakers had to fight against many obstacles to create and maintain the immersion schooling, but the end result has been a very successful one.
-In fact, this program is so successful that other Indigenous language revitalization efforts have been modeled after it.
+In what ways has it been successful?
+A couple of lines on this would be good to include- In fact, this program is so successful that other Indigenous language revitalization efforts have been modeled after it.

 So how can we as educators model this type of success in the classroom and make the learning of English a less subtractive process?
 I find it interesting that in the article by Lily Wong Filmore (2000), she believes the responsibility lies not just with the schools and teachers, but also with the parents and the community as a whole.
 She talks about teachers guiding parents to providing opportunities for children to reach a mature command of their native language in the home environment.
 She points out that parents need to be aware of the pressures their children are undergoing to fit into the new society and that there needs to be an effort to neutralize some of the negative forces pushing on their children in adapting to becoming an American.
 Her most powerful point is that the immigrant communities must take action and be involved in supporting and maintaining their culture and heritage language.